fleeee1/dev_log/learning_log.md

 ## May 12, 2025
 - completed lesson 281, realized this course is not using React18.
 May need to adjust some things

+## May 12, 2025
+- worked on calculator app